fofxtools/api-cache/docs/technical-specification.md

 - CacheRepository (handles database caching CRUD logic)
 - CompressionService (handles compression logic)
 - RateLimitService (handles rate limiting logic for each API/endpoint using Laravel's rate limiting)
-- SimulatedApiClient (extends the BaseApiClient class and makes requests to the local SimulatedApiController endpoints)
+- DemoApiClient (extends the BaseApiClient class and makes requests to the local DemoApiController endpoints)
-- SimulatedApiController (a local mock demonstration API for development testing, with simulated endpoints including GET and POST)
+- DemoApiController (a local mock demonstration API for development testing, with sample endpoints including GET and POST)

 ## Configuration and Installation